Powered by MOMENTUM MEDIA

 “If you look at the average cost of each cyber security breach, it’s actually gone from $3 million per breach to over $4 million in the last eight years, and despite all this, the global spending on cyber security has maintained at around 6 per cent of total IT spending.”

-In this context, Leung believes, firms are fast approaching the “tipping point” before they begin to elevate investments to this burgeoning technology trend.
+In this context, Leung believes firms are fast approaching the “tipping point” before they begin to elevate investments to this burgeoning technology trend.

 “I’m always saying that, especially with thematics and innovation, we’re waiting for the thousandth paper cut.
-One paper cut doesn’t hurt, but when you get that thousandth paper cut, it’s really going to start hurting,” he added.
+One paper cut doesn’t hurt, but when you get that thousandth paper cut, it’s really going to start hurting,” he said.

-Cyber security investment is also being influenced on the policy front, he pointed out, with the US Securities and Exchange Commission (SEC) now requiring public companies to disclose material cyber security incidents they experience and, on an annual basis, material information regarding their cyber security risk management, strategy, and governance.
+Cyber security investment is also being influenced on the policy front, he pointed out, with the US Securities and Exchange Commission now requiring public companies to disclose material cyber security incidents they experience and, on an annual basis, material information regarding their cyber security risk management, strategy, and governance.

 “I think that’s a really big step in terms of promoting and incentivising companies to spend more on cyber security.”